Advertisement

 Expats with Foreign-Sourced Income: The End of a Tax-Free Life?

 The appeal of Thailand for many expats has always been the opportunity to live a tax-free life, provided you structured your affairs wisely.
-This was the trade-off for a few hassles: securing private , paying for private education if you had children, and navigating the bureaucratic maze that is the Thai visa system.
+This was the trade-off for a few hassles: securing private , paying for private education if you had children, and navigating the Thai visa system’s bureaucratic maze.
 With the right amount of patience and money, you could even obtain a Thailand Privilege Card, which came with certain benefits.

 But with the spectre of worldwide taxation looming, this delicate balance threatens to tip in the wrong direction.
 A 30% tax on one’s worldwide income starts to feel like an unreasonable burden, especially when Thailand does not offer the perks that Western countries do in return, such as free schooling and high-quality healthcare.
-For many expats, the question will no longer be whether they can continue to live comfortably in Thailand, but whether it’s worth staying at all.
+For many expats, the question will not be whether they can continue living comfortably in Thailand, but whether it’s worth staying at all.

 Thailand Digital Nomad Places - 1.
 Bangkok